 Everything You Need to Know About Becoming a Midwife in NZ

-Midwifery is one of the most rewarding jobs in nursing that you can have.
+Midwifery is one of the most rewarding jobs in nursing.
 Whether that be helping women during the birthing process in a hospital, helping them through a home birth, or supplying both antenatal and postnatal care.

 This midwifery degree will teach you all of the theoretical frameworks required, as well as providing you with clinical placements to practice your midwifery skills in a safe but realistic environment.